New York City Construction Accident Attorney

 - Is a victim of a motor vehicle accident, including an accident involving heavy motorized equipment

-When injuries are most serious, you can rely on our experienced attorneys to pursue full compensation.
+When injuries are most serious, you can rely on our experienced New York City construction accident attorneys to pursue full compensation on your behalf.
+We have successfully recovered hundreds of millions of dollars for our clients, and we are ready to fight for you.

-Our attorneys are highly knowledgeable about New York construction accident law, so we can pursue every avenue for compensation.
+At Rubenstein & Rynecki, our attorneys are highly knowledgeable about New York construction accident law, and we can pursue every avenue for compensation on your behalf.

 In New York, the statute of limitations for a personal injury lawsuit is three years from the date of the construction accident.
 When a government entity is a defendant in a personal injury case, the victim must file a notice of claim within 90 days of the injury-causing event and has an additional year from that date to file a lawsuit.
 In cases of fatal accidents, the victim’s eligible relatives have two years from the date of death to file a wrongful death claim.

-New York workers compensation laws govern recoveries of damages for construction accidents and injuries.
-While this coverage allows victims to collect even if their own negligence causes an accident, the claims process can encounter numerous complications such as the following:
+New York workers’ compensation and labor laws are complex.
+These laws govern recoveries of damages for construction accidents and injuries, as well as issues of liability.
+While workers’ compensation coverage allows victims to collect benefits even if their own negligence causes an accident, filing a claim can be extremely difficult.